George Washington and slavery: Resistance

 Enslaved people asserted some independence and frustrated Washington by the pace and quality of their work.
 In 1760, Washington noted that four of his carpenters quadrupled their output of timber under his personal supervision.
 Thirty-five years later, he denigrated his carpenters as an "idle...set of rascals" who would take a month or more to complete at Mount Vernon work that was being done in two or three days in Philadelphia.
 The output of seamstresses dropped off when Martha was away, and spinners found they could slow their pace by playing the overseers off against her.
 Tools were regularly lost or damaged, thus stopping work, and Washington despaired of employing innovations that might improve efficiency because he assumed enslaved workers were too clumsy to operate the new machinery involved.

 The most emphatic act of resistance was to run away, and between 1760 and 1799 at least forty-seven enslaved people under Washington's control did so.
 Seventeen of these, fourteen men and three women, escaped to a British warship that anchored in the Potomac River near Mount Vernon in 1781.
 In general, the best chance for a successful escape lay with second- or third-generation African-American enslaved people who had good English, possessed skills that would allow them to support themselves as free people and were in close enough contact with their masters to receive special privileges.
 Oney Judge, who was an especially talented seamstress, and Hercules Posey escaped in 1796 and 1797 respectively and eluded recapture.
 Washington took seriously the recapture of these brave fugitives, and in three cases enslaved people who had escaped were sold off in the West Indies after recapture, effectively a death sentence in the severe conditions the enslaved were subjected to there.

+He was "furious" at Ona Judge's escape and had emissaries try to recapture Ona Judge in New Hampshire in 1796 and 1799, without success.